 Nevertheless, keeping with the theme of the Kremlin’s disregard for international norms, Blatter will be attending this year’s World Cup at Putin’s invitation (despite a six-year ban from all soccer-related activities).

 Overall, the 2018 World Cup does little to counter the notion that it is a crooked organization.

-Residents of host cities are facing World Cup security measures that impede on their daily lives.
-In Yekaterinburg, Reuters reported that residents were suddenly cut off from the main access road, front yard, and parking spaces by a three-meter high metal security fence that separated them from the soccer stadium.
-They were also warned by the police to not use their balconies, open their windows, or even stand near them on match days, lest they be mistaken for attackers (who would then be shot by police snipers).
+Residents of host cities are facing World Cup security measures that have a negative impact on their daily lives.
+In Yekaterinburg, Reuters reported that residents were suddenly cut off from the main access road, front yard and parking spaces by a three-meter-high metal security fence that separated them from the soccer stadium.
+They were also warned by the police to not use their balconies, open their windows or even stand near them on match days, lest they be mistaken for attackers (who would then be shot by police snipers).

 Workers in host cities are also potentially facing mass layoffs, as special laws for the World Cup were passed to close down factories that pose safety risks, according to RBC.
 About 3,000 factory workers have already been laid off because of the new rule.